tskit-dev/msprime/docs/file-format.rst

 The ``samples`` group is optional, and records information about the samples (i.e. leaf nodes).
-Currently the ``samples`` group contains a single vector ``population`` which records the population ID of each sample.
-The size of this vector must be equal to the ``sample_size`` specified in the root attribute.
+Currently the ``samples`` group contains two vectors ``population`` and ``time``, which record the population ID and sampling time of each sample.
+The size of these vector must be equal to the ``sample_size`` specified in the root attribute.

 ===================     ==============      =====
 Path                    Type                Dim
 ===================     ==============      =====
 /samples/population     H5T_STD_U8LE        n
+/samples/time           H5T_IEEE_F64LE      n
 ===================     ==============      =====